bebopjmm/starfinder-campaigns/dead-ehoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 	- Fearing retribution from powerful corporate interests, the Hardscrabble Collective has recently hired the Level 21 Crew for protection.
 - Talk of the Acreon and the Drift Rock spur lots of wild speculation and rumors.

-The drinking and remembrances run late into the night, and the team ends up crashing at a nearby sleep pods for the night.
+The drinking and remembrances run late into the night (75cr tab split), and the team ends up crashing at a nearby sleep pods for the night.

 ## Further Investigations